readium/readium.github.io/_pages/development/contributing.md

 As an open-source project, Readium welcomes contributions from everyone - individuals, corporations and non-profit organizations.
 The best way to get started with Readium is to read through the introductory materials on this site, subscribe to the Readium Slack and of course download the source code and start playing.

 An important note to bear in mind is that YOU are the Readium team.
 The Readium Foundation has no "dedicated team" and every piece of the different Readium projects is done by Readium contributors.
-Contributors have therefore an important role
+Contributors have therefore an important role in the organization.

 Many developers take Readium toolkits and integrate them into their application without contributing back to the Readium project.
-This is already really useful, as the increase of the number of applications based on  Readium toolkits mechanically improves the level of interoperability of EPUB 3, Audiobooks and Divina reading systems.
-Non-contributing developers are considered "guests" by the active Readium community and also have a role and some duties, detailed below.
+This is already really useful, as the increase of the number of applications based on Readium toolkits mechanically improves the level of interoperability of EPUB 3 and Audiobooks reading systems.
+Non-contributing developers are considered "implementers" by the active Readium community and also have a role, plus some duties, detailed below.

 ## The Roles and duties of Participants

-### Guest
+### Implementer

 #### __On Readium Mobile__